pasted/SCAML/README.md

 ## Example results

+## 🧬 Context

+SCAML here is being used as a **machine learning framework for transcriptomic classification** — evaluating how well expression patterns from **induced pluripotent stem cell (iPSC)-derived microglia** at one differentiation stage (harvest) can predict or distinguish those from another.

+* **H4 (Harvest 4)** = Early differentiation stage.
+* **H8 (Harvest 8)** = Later, more mature differentiation stage.
+* Each has **three biological replicates**, and models are trained on one harvest and tested on the other to measure **cross-harvest generalization** — i.e., whether transcriptomic signatures of maturation are reproducible and not chip-specific.

 Analysis of SCAML **H4-trained, H8-tested** model results from `summary_metrics.json`:

 | Algorithm                    | Accuracy  | F1-macro  | ROC-AUC (macro, OVR) | Interpretation                                                                   |